Garbage, Recycling, Composting

 - Electronics (computers, TVs, radios, speakers, printers, etc.)

-- Demolition, construction, and renovation materials (drywall, lumber, windows, doors, shingles, stones, bricks, tiles, cupboards, cabinets, etc.)
+- Demolition, construction, and renovation materials (drywall, lumber, windows, tempered glass, doors, shingles, stones, bricks, tiles, cupboards, cabinets, toilets etc.)

 - Large metal items (these can be brought to Waste Management or to a scrap metal recycler)